jamespooley/brain-age-prediction/notes/literature-review.md

 * Obtaining and working with longitudinal datasets involving neonatal, infant, pediatric, and adolescent populations is challenging, and even more so when dealing with subpopulations with psychiatric conditions.
+* Head movement and MRI imaging.
+Use ADHD as example.

 > Mental illnesses are disorders of life trajectories beginning before birth and extending into older age.
 Longitudinal trajectory-based studies of the origins of mental illness during early development are the key to better diagnostic and treatment tools for mentally ill patients.
 Had researchers taken a cross-